 - Small, low-resolution images may have a low-quality appearance.

 Pro Tip: You don't need to memorize LinkedIn post image sizes creating your posts with Circleboom Publish.
 With the handy social media post design tool of Circleboom, you can design, create and schedule your LinkedIn posts ahead on the same dashboard.
 Even posting multiple photos to LinkedIn is no business here!

 Further, it's also possible to manage and post to multiple LinkedIn Profiles and LinkedIn Company Pages with Circleboom Publish.

-How to Create a LinkedIn Carousel Post 2021?
+How to create a LinkedIn Carousel Post in 2022?